New Paragraph

 Return to Exeter hotel.
 Dinner at leisure.
 (B)

-Free time for lunch in
+There is free time for lunch in

 Mevagissy, a pretty fishing village that still hosts a working harbor and a tradition of boat building dating back to 1745.